PULMONARY PHYSIOLOGY EXERCISE SCIENCE CPR NUTRITION

 The purpose of the NHE "Say What?!" page and its associated 'review reviews' is to understand the truth about relationships.
 How NHE treats its employees, how NHE treats its customers and how NHE treats its non-customers.
 Those who work at NHE know the answers to each of these and NHE customers know how they are treated by NHE.
 The only group that has no idea regarding NHE treatment are non-customers.
 For answers, many non-customers turn to the Internet.
 To help sort out all the different reviews on the Internet, NHE reviews reviews.
 Yeap, that's right!
 We review NHE reviews.
 Some reviews are good, some not so flattering and others pure nonsense.
 NHE is not special in this regard, mind you.
 Great companies such as Google and Apple have thousands of complaints.
 Facebook gets so many complaints; the BBB asks people to essentially stop contacting them and for customers to contact Facebook directly.
 [Read why some LA regional business, such as NHE, have withdrawn from supporting the BBB.]

-To help sort out the messy business of reviews, we ask our employees to compare their own experiences with what's written online and to share their findings with the 'non-customers'.
+To help sort out the messy business of reviews, we ask our employees to compare their own experiences with what's written online and to share their findings with the 'non-customer'.
 But the best way a non-customer will know what is true and what isn't, is for each to have an experience of their own.
 This is the only true method of knowing what is true and what isn't.
 NHE management is confident most non-customers will have similar experiences as our employees reported, and virtually no relatable experiences to those considered to be negative reviews online.

 NHE's Review-Reviews - How it Works